godotengine/godot-docs/classes/class_cubemap.rst

 Brief Description
 -----------------

-A CubeMap is a 6 sided 3D texture.
+A CubeMap is a 6-sided 3D texture.

 Properties
 ----------